CHAOS-Community/CHAOS.Portal.Client-PHP/README.md

 ##Requirements
 PHP 5.3.5+ is required.
 The CURL plugin must be enabled in PHP.
+The iconv plugun must be enables in PHP (it is by default).

 ##Code
 The source code is located in the *src* folder.